Victor Attah International Airport: Terminal 1

 Terminal 1 opened in September 2009 to cater to flights at the airport.
 The terminal has check-in facilities and a ticketing section for departing passengers.
 It is also equipped with full body scanners and a departure lounge; departing passengers at the lounge can relax at the light restaurant until boarding is announced.
 The terminal has a baggage reclaim facility for arriving passengers.
 Passport control and customs are only available for international flights.
 The terminal serves Arik Air, Aero Contractors, Dana Air, Air Peace and charter airlines such as Sky Airlines, Atlasjet Airlines flying to Tel Aviv.

+Terminal 2

+Terminal 2 opened in 2026 and serves flights outside of Nigeria.
+It's a smart facility designed to handle 1 million passengers and is designed to bring domestic and international operations in a single roof.
+The terminal uses facial recognition, video analytics and queue detection systems fir security and protection.
+The terminal uses an HVAC climate control system for stable indoor conditions and motion-detected lighting to manage energy use.
+The terminal uses multiple generator to ensure uninterrupted operations.

+On 14 June 2026, terminal 2 is also announced to be used for Ibom Air flights.